-The Kent family lived at Serpentine Lodge for decades, through both World Wars.
-Elsie and Henry continued to live at home throughout the 1930s.
-In 1950 Albert, Ellen and Henry are still recorded on electoral registers at the lodge.
-In 1956 Mary and Walter Vickers are recorded at Serpentine Lodge and no doubt there has been many other residents since, even today the lodge is still a private residence.
+The Kent family lived at Serpentine Lodge for decades, through both the First World War and the Second World War.
+Elsie and Henry continued to live there throughout the 1930s.
+In 1950 Albert, Ellen and Henry Kent were still recorded on electoral registers at the lodge but by 1956, Mary and Walter Vickers were recorded there.
+Serpentine Lodge remains a private residence.

-Today Serpentine Lodge sits peacefully in Hyde Park, as the photograph above shows it is very picturesque, especially with the wisteria growing around the door and for that reason is continues to intrigue visitors to the park.
+Today, Serpentine Lodge sits peacefully in Hyde Park.
+It is a picturesque property with wisteria growing around the door and it it still continues to captivate visitors to the park.

 - http://www.ancestry.co.uk – census information, BMD records, electoral registers